 - Peer support is an integral and effective part of recovery from maternal mental illness.
 It improves outcomes, improves quality of life, helps connect people to treatment, reduces the burden of disease, and is highly cost effective.

 - Current patients and survivors of perinatal mood and anxiety disorders are a great repository of knowledge and wisdom, and can be of immense support to other pregnant and new mothers currently struggling.
-We believe in leveraging peer-to-peer support to reduce suffering.
+We believe in leveraging peer-to-peer support to reduce suffering and in using the lived experience of patients to contribute to research and intervention development.

 - The information we share with moms is evidence-based.